 Perez’s central theme is The Data Gender Gap.
 She argues that, because of this gap, often views of women aren’t considered and so don’t impact policy.
-E.g., snow clearing in a Swedish town was designed to aid commuting and largely benefited men but didn’t help most women’s travel patterns.
+E.g., snow clearing in a Swedish town was designed to aid commuting and largely benefited men.
+Yet the way it was designed didn’t help most women’s travel patterns.

 One problem is that there is clearly both a data gender gap and, what might be called, a motivation gender gap.
 These are pretty hard to disentangle.
 There is a conceptual difference between not knowing — we didn’t collect the data — and not caring — we have the data but can’t be bothered to use it.
-Yet, motivation drives data collection so they can have similar roots.
+Motivation drives data collection.
+As such, they can have similar roots.
 Many of the problems do fall significantly into the motivation category. “…collecting the data is useless unless governments use it.
 And they don’t”.
 (Perez, 2019, page 77).
-The challenge is to get the data, and also to act upon it.
+The challenge is to get the data, and then also to act upon it.

 The challenge of paternity leave for academics is highlighted.
 This is an interesting one.
-The argument is that men tend to benefit relatively from this when going up for tenure as they have extra time added to their clocks.
-Women get the same time added to their tenure clocks but the experience of parenthood tends to be much more burdensome for women — even the most enlightened men don’t get pregnant or breastfeed.
-Well meaning gender equal policies thus can have a non-gender equal effect which seems pretty clear.
+The argument is that men tend to benefit relatively from this when going up for tenure.
+They have extra time added to their clocks.
+Women get the same time added to their tenure clocks but the experience of parenthood tends to be much more burdensome for women.
+Consider the most common type of couple, in it even the most enlightened man doesn’t get pregnant or breastfeed.
+Well-meaning gender-equal policies thus can have a non-gender equal effect.
+This seems pretty clear to me.
 Of course, it is a challenge to know how to solve this.
-There will be atypical cases where men do end up bearing a very large responsibility, how should these factor into decisions.
-Designing the right public policy can be hard but it doesn’t mean that we shouldn’t be trying.
+There will be atypical cases where men do end up bearing a very large responsibility.
+How should these factor into policy?
+Designing the right public policy can be hard but it doesn’t mean that we shouldn’t be trying to do better.